Who is your issue with?

 If you are concerned about your gambling, you can contact the Samaritans on 116 123 or GambleAware on 0800 8020 133.

-The Resolver takeaway complaints tool will guide you through preparing and submitting your complaint.
+The Resolver gambling complaints tool will guide you through preparing and submitting your complaint.

 Key companies include: